typelinkmodel/tlm/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community

-Any conduct which could reasonably considered inappropriate in a professional setting is unacceptable.
+Any conduct which could reasonably be considered inappropriate in a professional setting is unacceptable.

 ## Moderation